Ihtisham-Khattak/nayab-wadood/README.md

 ## 💡 Contribute

-To contribute, see the [Contributing guide](https://github.com/arifszn/gitprofile/blob/main/CONTRIBUTING.md).
+Let's contribute, to make some awesome stuffs

 ## 📄 License